Skip to main content

 His hire was made possible by a new $3.5 million gift created by an anonymous donor whose interests include expanding horizons in workforce development.
 The Computer Science Engineering Endowed Innovation Chair was established with $2 million, while $1.5 million is earmarked to recruit engineering faculty.

 This endowed position is the 100th created during the Fuel Wonder campaign — which began on Jan.
 1, 2017 — and brings the campus total to 274.
 “Faculty drive the university’s research reputation, which helps attract funding and top students,” says John-Paul Roczniak, president and CEO of the University of Arizona Foundation.
-“That means philanthropic support of endowed positions is essential to expanding the university’s research and operational impact while training the next generation of innovators.”
+“The U of A has big ambitions for expanding the scale and impact of its billion-dollar research enterprise.
+Philanthropy is an essential piece of the puzzle, with endowments serving to create predictable funding streams for talent, facilities and innovation.”

-Endowed leadership roles created during Fuel Wonder include the Dorrance Endowed Deanship at the College of Humanities, the Craig M. Berge Dean at the College of Engineering, the Franke Honors College Dean, the inaugural Humberto and Czarina Lopez Endowed Dean of the College of Medicine – Tucson, the director’s chair at the Ginny L. Clements Beast Cancer Research Institute, and the Daniel Cracchiolo Endowed Chair in Pediatric Autoimmune Disease, among many others.
+Endowed leadership roles created during Fuel Wonder include the Dorrance Endowed Deanship at the College of Humanities, the Craig M. Berge Dean at the College of Engineering, the Franke Honors College Dean, the inaugural Humberto and Czarina Lopez Endowed Dean of the College of Medicine – Tucson, the director’s chair at the Ginny L. Clements Breast Cancer Research Institute, and the Daniel Cracchiolo Endowed Chair for Pediatric Autoimmune Disease Research, among many others.